top of page

 • Potential Nutritional Benefits: The mushroom cultivation process helps break down complex materials in the substrate, like lignin and cellulose.
 This can make the remaining material more digestible and provide a source of crude protein, fiber, and minerals for your livestock.

 • Good for Ruminants: Studies have shown that SMS from oyster mushrooms can be incorporated into the diets of animals like cattle, sheep, and goats as a partial replacement for their usual feed.
-It may even improve rumen fermentation and nutrient digestibility in some cases.
+It may improve rumen fermentation and nutrient digestibility in some cases.

 6. Space-Efficient Production